software-Testing-1506/softwareTesting/README.md

 + new -a parameter meaning new function counting codeline,nullline and balaline

++ new -e stoplist and the words containing by the stoplist won't be counted

 original readme:

   open your cmd and cd to the folder with Conder.exe.